imrafaelmerino/vertx-effect/docs/README.md

 ```
 This property is fundamental.
 Whenever you see _insertDb(customer)_ in your program,
 you can think of it as it was _c_.
 Pure FP programming helps us reason about the programs
 we write.
-On the other hand, do notice that a Val is lazy.
+A Val is lazy.
 It's a description of an effect.
 **In FP, we describe programs, and it's at the very last moment when they're executed.**

 I always wanted to name **λ** to something, and I finally got the chance!